-Group Treasury has the responsibility for managing funding for the Consolidated Entity, and Operating Groups obtain their funding from Group Treasury.
+Group Treasury has the responsibility for managing funding for the Consolidated Entity, and Operating Groups obtain the majority of their funding from Group Treasury.
 The interest rates charged by Group Treasury are determined by the currency and term of the funding.
 Break costs may be charged to Operating Groups for the early repayment of term funding.